¿Necesita activar su cuenta para? Pagar su prima

 Some covered services require prior authorization.
 There are some network eligible expenses for which you must obtain the prior authorization.

 For services or supplies that require prior authorization, as shown on the Schedule of Benefits, you must obtain authorization from us before the member:

 - Receives a service or supply from a non-network provider;

 - Is admitted into a network facility by a non-network provider; or

 - Receives a service or supply from a network provider to which the member was referred by a non-network provider.

 Pursuant to the federal No Surprises Act, emergency services received from a non-network provider are covered services without prior authorization.

 Prior authorization requests must be received by phone/e-fax/provider portal as follows:

-- At least 5 days prior to an elective admission as an inpatient in a hospital, skilled nursing or rehabilitation facility or hospice facility.
+- At least five calendar days prior to an elective admission as an inpatient in a hospital, skilled nursing or rehabilitation facility or hospice facility.

 - Within 24 hours of any inpatient admission.